priyasavaliya20-collab/Data-Profiler/README.md

 ---

-# 📕 Part :- A Theoretical Foundation
+# 📕 Part :- A Fundamentals

 ---